 National Blue Ribbon Schools Program

-Secretary of Education John B. King, Jr. recognized 329 schools as National Blue Ribbon Schools for 2016 based on their overall academic excellence or their progress in closing achievement gaps among student subgroups.
+Secretary of Education Betsy DeVos recognized 342 schools as National Blue Ribbon Schools for 2017 based on their overall academic excellence or their progress in closing achievement gaps among student subgroups.
 These schools demonstrate that all students can achieve to high levels.
-The Department will formally recognize the 279 public and 50 private schools at an awards ceremony at the Crystal Gateway Marriott in Arlington, VA on November 7 and 8, 2016.
-The 2016 cohort represent public and non-public elementary, middle and high schools, including traditional, charter, magnet schools, parochial and independent schools in 42 States, the District of Colombia and Department of Defense Education Activity schools in Fort Benning, Georgia, Ramstein, Germany and Seoul, Korea.
+The Department will formally recognize the 292 public and 50 private schools at an awards ceremony at the Omni Shoreham in Washington DC on November 6 and 7, 2017.
+The 2017 cohort represent public and non-public elementary, middle and high schools, including traditional, charter, magnet schools, parochial and independent schools in 44 States, the District of Colombia and Department of Defense Education Activity schools in Okinawa, Japan, Stuttgart, Germany, and West Point, New York.

 Exemplary High Performing Schools PDF

 Charter Schools PDF

 National Blue Ribbon Schools1982 to 2017